an-hmn/Kollate/README.md

 * Simple Form - for better looking forms but did jack all
 * Rspec - for testing

+**jQuery plugins**
+* Masonry - for the layout of the moodboards
+* Colour Thief - for the colour palette generator

 **Version 2**
 * Integrate AJAX and have infinite scroll on inspiration page